senyosimpson/blog/blog/content/posts/grokking-grpc.md

 draft: true
 ---

+If you're like me, you've kept hearing about gRPC but have little idea of what it actually is, what its use cases are and why everyone keeps speaking about it.
+Initially, I thought it must be another buzzword being thrown around.
+Fortunately, I was wrong - there is plenty of merit behind gRPC.
+I finally found some time to look into it.
+This blog post is a summary of all I've learned over the last few days.
+I hope you enjoy it!

 # What is Remote Procedure Call?

 Remote Procedure Call (RPC) is a communication protocol used between web services.
 The central idea around RPC is to allow a client application to execute a procedure (function) on a server application as if it were running locally.
 The networking details are abstracted away from the developer.
 RPC is commonly used for service-to-service communications.